rckymntn/delver/README.md

 A roguelike built with TypeScript and rot.js

+## Limitations

+- Designed as a static site for GitHub Pages, so no saving player progress

 ## Developer commands

 1. `npm run tests`: Runs the jest tests with coverage metrics located in `tests/`